Command line parameters

 Shortcut

 To create a shortcut to launch current macro, click the Shortcut button in the Properties dialog or in the Icons dialog.
 You can optionally assign a hot key to the shortcut.
-The hot key will work even when QM is not running (QM will start).
+The hotkey will work even when QM is not running (QM will start).

 Task Scheduler

-See also: temporarily unlock computer, Vista issues
+See also: unlock computer

 SendMessage